The Battle of Saticula : The First Samnite War

 The Samnite Wars

 The First Samnite War was a series of battles fought between the armies of the Roman Republic and the people of Samnium.
-Samnites were tribesmen from central Italy who had their own kingdoms from approximately 600BC to 290BC.The Samnites were originally allies of the Romans, but they came into conflict when the Samnites attacked Campania, who then surrendered their land to the Romans.
+Samnites were tribesmen from central Italy who had their own kingdoms from approximately 600BC to 290BC.The Samnites were originally allies of the Romans, but they came into conflict when the Samnites attacked Campania.
+To avoid being conquered and possibly enslaved, the Campanians surrendered their land to the Romans.

 Two armies were dispatched to defend Campania and drive the Samnites back to their homeland.
 The army that went to Samnium first met the Samnites at the Battle of Saticula.
-Saticula was a region that was heavily wooded and mountainous.
+Saticula was a region that was heavily wooded and mountainous, a serious issue for armies that fought in ranks.
+To account for this the Roman war machine changed drastically.

 The Battle of Saticula